Ragudos/MyNotes/README.md

 For this current development iteration, this project only aims to handle ASCII characters.

-After having a MVP, it will move on to support UTF-8/Unicode characters.
+After having a MVP, it will move on to support UTF-8/Unicode characters and tab rendering, find and replace, status bar, etc..

 Then, after that, new features and improvements to UI, etc.